 PSA and Fiat Chrysler unveil merger of equals

-Paris, Oct 31 (AFP) PSA and Fiat Chrysler unveiled Thursday a plan for a 50-50 merger of their operations to create the world's fourth-largest car manufacturer that would generate billions in savings without factory closures.
-In a joint statement the French and US-Italian carmakers said their boards of directors "have each unanimously agreed to work towards a full combination of their respective businesses by way of a 50/50 merger".
+Peugeot-maker PSA and Fiat Chrysler unveiled Thursday a plan for a 50-50 merger of the operations they said would generate billions in savings without factory closures as it creates the world's fourth-largest car manufacturer.
+In a joint statement, the French and US-Italian carmakers said their boards of directors "have each unanimously agreed to work towards a full combination of their respective businesses by way of a 50/50 merger".

-It would be achieved via the creation of a parent company in the Netherlands in which the shareholders of each current group would own half.
-The merged company would have combined sales of nearly 170 billion euros per year and 11 billion euros of operating profits, the carmakers said.
+The merger, which the firms said will result in a company with combined sales of nearly 170 billion euros (USD 190 billion) per year and 11 billion euros of operating profits, would help produce the scale needed in an industry facing slowing demand and which must invest billions to develop electric vehicles.
+The merger would be achieved via the creation of a parent company in the Netherlands in which the shareholders of each current group would own half.

 "These synergy estimates are not based on any plant closures," it added.
 France, which owns a stake in PSA and earlier this year opposed a mooted tie-up between Renault and Fiat Chrysler, signalled it favours the project.